RKaseman/CLI-mazon/README.md

 - - -

-I experienced the following types of errors when importing the database file into HeidiSQL:
+I experienced 2 types of errors when importing the `.csv` database file into HeidiSQL:
 ```
 /* Warning (1265): Data truncated for column 'fpl_eqt' at row 1 */
 /* Warning (1366): Incorrect integer value: '' for column 'rmk_cust' at row 1 */
 ```

 I couldn't find an answer for eliminating them and they don't seem to affect the performance I wanted from the database.
+An image of the import settings I used is included in the files.

 <!-- ### Add To Your Portfolio -->